How To Invest In Real Estate With No Money

 Shaking off the doubts

 So what do you do?
 You tackle your doubts one by one until you’re ready to jump.
-That means investing time and energy into building your confidence, instead of looking for loopholes.
+That means investing time and energy in building your confidence, rather than looking for loopholes.

 Imagine you’re standing at the edge of a creek.
-You’ve seen others jump across, so you approach to jump across too.
-But, when you get to the edge, your body hesitates, and you don’t jump.
+You’ve seen others jump across, so you approach to do the same.
+But when you get to the edge, your body hesitates, and you don’t jump.
 Why?
 Your body doesn’t really believe you can clear the gap — it doesn’t matter that you’ve seen others do it.
 Don’t wait around to see if you feel better tomorrow.
 You’ve got to shrink the gap until the hesitation fades away.

 Steps you could take